-According to assessments from the Environmental Protection Agency municipal wastewater discharge is one of the two most important sources of pollution in Irish rivers, accounting for 38% of the number of polluted river sites recorded (the other source being agricultural activities).
+According to assessments from the Environmental Protection Agency municipal wastewater discharge is suspected to be one of the two most important sources of pollution in monitored stretches of Irish rivers, possibly implicated in up to 38% of the number of polluted river sites recorded (the other source being agricultural activities).
 The latest Agency report on water quality covering the period 2004-2006 underlines why the control of urban waste water discharges is so important in the Irish context.
 Of the 39 locations assessed as seriously polluted in this period, 21 were suspected to be so classified as a result of municipal, mostly sewage, discharges.
 With regard to cases of moderate pollution detected in the period, the bulk of these were suspected to be caused by municipal sources also.